xyproto/algernon/README.md

 // Takes a username
 Login(string)

-// Log in a user, both on the server and with a cookie
-// Takes a username.
-Returns true if the cookie was set successfully.
-CookieLogin(string) -> bool

 // Log out a user, on the server (which is enough)
 // Takes a username
 Logout(string)